Limit Order Books: Empirical Observations in LOBs

+Instantaneous impact exists because the arrival or cancellation of any order affects $\mathcal{L}(t)$ directly. \citet{Bouchaud:2009} described three reasons that permanent impact might exist.
+First, trades themselves might convey information to other traders.\footnote{\citet{Grossman:1980} introduced this idea for a general market, and it has since been discussed extensively in an LOB context (see, e.g., \citet{Almgren:2001, Bouchaud:2009, Hasbrouck:1991, Potters:2003}).} Second, traders might successfully forecast short-term price movements and choose their actions accordingly.\footnote{This explanation suggests that it is not traders' actions that cause the value of an asset to rise or fall.
+Instead, such changes in valuation happen exogenously and traders align their actions with them to maximize profits. \citet{Bouchaud:2009} did not find evidence that this was a good reflection of reality.} Third, purely random fluctuations in supply and demand might lead to permanent impact.

-It is not possible to quantify precisely the permanent price (respectively, market) impact of an action, because doing so would involve making a comparison between the values of $b(t)$ and $a(t)$ (respectively, $L(t)$) if the action hadn't happened and the values (respectively, state) if it had.
-If the action did happen, it is not possible to know what the values (respectively, state) would have been if it hadn't, and vice-versa.
+It is not possible to quantify precisely the permanent price or market impact of an action, because doing so would involve calculating the differences between scenarios in which the action did happen and the action did not happen.
+However, all actions either happen or do not happen, so such comparisons are impossible in practice.